 Never retiring and performing live right up to the end

-Despite his ailing health, Lemmy still managed to board the Motörboat heavy metal cruise/festival this year, travelling from Miami to the Bahamas in September and October, to play two live shows, what would some of the singer’s final performances.
+Despite his ailing health, Lemmy still managed to board the Motörboat heavy metal cruise/festival last year, travelling from Miami to the Bahamas in September and October, to play two live shows, what would some of the singer’s final performances.
 You see, Lemmy was hell-bent on continuing until the very end: “As long as I can walk the few yards from the back to the front of the stage without a stick,” he said in an interview prior to the shows.
 “Or even if I do have to use a stick.”